Evian-Zhang/iptr/README.md

 # iptr

 `iptr` is a Rust project to interact with Intel PT traces, providing both low-level PT packet handling and high-level AFL++-compatible fuzzing bitmap construction.

+This repository is organized in the following structure, please refer to individual documentations for more details.

+* `iptr-decoder`

+   Low-level Intel PT trace handling APIs.
+* `iptr-edge-analyzer`

+   Branch and basic block information in Intel PT trace.
+Also provides a powerful efficient AFL++-compatible fuzzing bitmap construction approach.
+* `iptr-perf-pt-reader`

+   Extract necessary information from `perf.data`.
+* tools

+   Example tools of using this project.